 I believe that his intention was to create a compelling story – gripping at times and graceful at others – that we could use to reflect on our own lives and the decisions we have made to get where we are today.

 Killing Commendatore is a large book; at over 700 pages it’s certainly a time investment.
 I’d argue it’s a very worthwhile one.
-But if you’d prefer to get a feel for his writing before embarking on this journey, I’d recommend With the Beatles first – which focuses on the sensual aspects of life like love and music – and then Confessions of a Shinagawa Monkey – which showcases his imaginative and mysterious writing as a lone traveler comes across a talking monkey.
+But if you’d prefer to get a feel for his writing before embarking on this journey, I’d recommend Yesterday or With the Beatles first – which focus on the sensual aspects of life like love and music – and then Confessions of a Shinagawa Monkey – which showcases his imaginative and mysterious writing as a lone traveler comes across a talking monkey.

 Any book that is written in another language and translated into English will only be successful with a good translation.
 The translator must understand every nook and cranny of the novel, from tone to metaphors, to who-knows-what.
 Peter Gabriel has done an absolute phenomenal job as he does with much of Murakami’s writing.